uktrade/identity/docs/apis/index.md

 The most restricted, highest risk API is for [user management](./user-management.md) and encompasses creation, archiving and merging.

-The most optimisation-prioritised API is for [basic profile retrieval](./basic-profile.md); this is on the "hot path" for the Staff SSO auth process during user authentication.
+The most optimisation-prioritised API is for [Staff SSO profile retrieval](./sso-profile.md); this is on the "hot path" for the Staff SSO auth process during user authentication.

 ## Infrastructure "services" and authentication